-Bulk Modulus is a measure of the resistance of a fluid to compression.
+Bulk modulus is a measure of the resistance of a fluid to compression.
 It is defined as the ratio of pressure stress to volumetric strain.
-The value of bulk modulus equals the pressure change x 100 required to cause a one percent change in volume.
+Assuming there is no entrained air in the system, bulk modulus can be expressed using the following formula:

 MIL-H-83282 oil has a bulk modulus of 3.0 x 105 psi.
 Thus, a pressure increase of 3000 psi will reduce its volume by 1.0%.

 Thermal expansion is the tendency of a fluid to expand due to an increase in temperature.
 The coefficient of thermal expansion can be used to relate temperature change to volume change, as shown in the following formula.

 ∆V = V x γ x ∆

 MIL-H-83282 oil has a coefficient of cubical thermal expansion of 0.00046/°F. Thus a temperature rise of 100°F will increase a 2.0 gallon volume by 0.09 gallons.

 The bulk modulus and the coefficient of cubical thermal expansion can be used together to compute the pressure rise in a closed system subjected to an increasing temperature.

 Pressure Rise: ∆P = B x γ x ∆T